-Jesus also ask them, "Or those eighteen who were killed when the tower of Siloam fell on them - do you think that they were worse offenders than all the others living in Jerusalem?"
+Jesus also says, "Or those eighteen who were killed when the tower of Siloam fell on them - do you think that they were worse offenders than all the others living in Jerusalem?"
 (Luke 13:4)

-After asking each questions, Jesus responds with, "No, I tell you; but unless you repent, you will all perish just as they did."
+After asking each question, Jesus responds with, "No, I tell you; but unless you repent, you will all perish just as they did."
 (Luke 13:5; also verse 3)

 To further explain his warning, Jesus tells them this parable of the barren fig tree.

 Jesus says, "A man had a fig tree planted in his vineyard; and he came looking for fruit on it and found none."
 (Luke 13:6)

 The man goes to the gardener and says, "'See here!
 For three years I have come looking for fruit on this fig tree, and still I find none.
 Cut it down!
 Why should it be wasting the soil?'"
 (Luke 13:7)

 The gardener replies, "'Sir, let it alone for one more year, until I dig around it and put manure on it.
 If it bears fruit next year, well and good; but if not, you can cut it down.'"
 (Luke 13:8-9)

 Jesus does not restate his point at the end of this parable of the barren fig tree, because he has already made his point before telling the parable.
 He is telling this parable to emphasize that unless we repent and "bear fruits worthy of repentance" (Luke 3:8), we will perish.